klebermagno/rBCM/README.md

 model.

-The package is built on top of and found much inspiration from the `GaussianProcessRegressor` class found in scikit-learn, the interface is close to that of the GPR class.
+The package is built on top of and found much inspiration from the gaussian_process package found in scikit-learn.

 See the paper below for more information on the statistics of this modeling approach.
 The description of the rBCM within was the foundation for this